-Caitlyn is a current 3rd year Ph.D. student in the Stress and Emotion Lab.
-She graduated with a BA in Psychology from Colgate University in 2011 and, after graduation, worked in the division of Pediatric Psychosocial Oncology at Dana-Farber Cancer Institute in Boston before moving to the Developing Brain Research Laboratory in DC.
-Her research interests include cognitive vulnerability to psychopathology, stress mindsets, and creating targeted interventions to more effectively manage stressful experiences.
-Specifically, she's interested in how interventions can be used for children and families of children with chronic illness to facilitate positive coping.
+Caitlyn is a current 5th year PhD student in the Stress and Emotion Lab.
+She graduated with a BA in Psychology from Colgate University in 2011 and worked in the division of Pediatric Psychosocial Oncology at the Dana-Farber Cancer Institute in Boston before moving to the Developing Brain Research Laboratory in DC.
+Her clinical training is focused in pediatric psychology and, more specifically, among children diagnosed with cancer and other chronic illnesses.
+Her dissertation explores the efficacy of a novel stress mindset intervention on psychosocial outcomes, as well as on the relationship between daily stress and cognitive-emotional processes.

 Laura is a current 4th year PhD student in the Stress and Emotion Lab.
 She received her BS in Psychology from the University of California at San Diego (UCSD), where she worked on developmental research with children and MRI mood research with anxious and depressed adults.
 Her thesis project explored heightened perceptions of risk and stress mindsets during pregnancy and effects on postpartum mental health outcomes.
 More broadly, her research interests include stress coping, cognitive processes underlying the development and maintenance of depression and anxiety, and interactions between mental and physical health.